 - Analyze Boulder (AB): AB is a very active community of data geeks who live, work, and play in Boulder, Colorado.
 Members give short, TED-style talks once a month on data topics that they’re focusing on.

-- Boulder/Denver Big Data (BDBDUG): This massive and popular meetup is geared towards educating the Boulder/Denver community about emerging big data technologies.
+- Boulder/Denver Big Data: This massive and popular meetup is geared towards educating the Boulder/Denver community about emerging big data technologies.
 Members are encouraged to share their experiences and expertise in NoSQL & big data technologies.

-- Colorado Data Science (CDS): Organized by Galvanize, CDS has a lot of members (1,200+) and a number of meetups, including happy hours and fireside chats with start-up entrepreneurs.
+- Colorado Data Science: Organized by Galvanize, Colorado Data Science has a lot of members (3,500+) and a number of meetups, including happy hours and fireside chats with start-up entrepreneurs.

 - Data Science and Business Analytics: Sponsored by scores of big names, including Cloudera and Tableau, this meetup hosts a lot of tech-heavy talks and live classes.

-- New Tech Colorado: New Tech is a meetup of 12,000 of tech lovers and the largest community-run group in the state.
+- New Tech Colorado: New Tech is a meetup of almost 15,000 of tech lovers and the largest community-run group in the state.
 It hosts monthly events in Boulder, Denver, Fort Collins, Colorado Springs, and Longmont.

 Data Science Conferences & Workshops in Colorado

-Major data science conferences (e.g. Strata+Hadoop World, Predictive Analytics World, IEEE ICDM, SIGKDD, etc.) don’t often stop off in Colorado, but this may change if the state’s tech sector continues to grow.
-International Data Week was in Denver in 2016 and ISCB holds an annual Rocky Mountain Meeting in Bioinformatics.
-Here are other homegrown events worth considering:
+Major data science conferences (e.g. Strata Data Conference, Predictive Analytics World, IEEE Conferences, SIGKDD, The Machine Learning Conference etc.) may only stop in Colorado once in awhile.
+International Data Week was in Denver in 2016.
+Here are homegrown events worth considering:

 - Boulder Startup Week and Denver Startup Week: Both cities host separate start-up weeks: Denver in September and Boulder in May.
 There are talks, trips, and networking opportunities all over town.